remuscordea/simple-chat/README.md

-**A simple chat app that uses Socket.IO**
+# A simple chat app

+This app uses Socket.IO to create a simple web chat feature.

-This is just a playground project.
+_This is just a playground project._